A Brief History

 All of the College's educational programs have evolved over years of study and include curriculums that integrate the methodologies of the East and the West for both preventative and curative medicine.
 One of the largest schools of holistic medicine in the country, New York College has one of the largest out-patient teaching clinical facilities where all of our students perform their clinical internship.

-Approved to be called New York College of Health Professions in 2002, the College is located in an 45,000 square foot campus in Syosset, New York with three additional locations in New York City and owns a 35-acre medical facility in Luo Yang, China.
+Approved to be called New York College of Health Professions in 2002, the College is located in an 45,000 square foot campus in Syosset, New York with three additional locations in New York City.
 The school continues to be a leader and pioneer in the field of Holistic health.

 In 2007, the College received institutional accreditation, in addition to its programmatic accreditation from the Accreditation Commission for Acupuncture and Oriental Medicine*, by the New York State Board of Regents and the Commissioner of Education**, a nationally recognized accrediting agency.
 The ACAOM programatic accreditation for the Masters degree programs in Acupuncture and Oriental Medicine was reaffirmed for a seven year period effective February 2014.